A post-election crisis could scupper Ivory Coast's economic gains | Business

 But old anxieties are resurfacing.
 Ouattara's announcement in August that he would seek re-election - reversing an earlier decision not to run - has led to violent protests by opponents who say he is violating the constitution.
 Thirty people have died in clashes since then.

+UNTAPPED POTENTIAL Patrick Achi, secretary-general of the presidency, acknowledged concerns about electoral violence but said he was nevertheless bullish about the economy.

-UNTAPPED POTENTIAL Ouattara's government is bullish about the economic outlook, pledging 62 trillion CFA francs ($112 billion) in investments over five years if he's re-elected.
+"I think the country is stable enough," he told investors and journalists on Wednesday.
+"We've battled so hard the past 10 years to still stand."
+Ouattara's government has promised 62 trillion CFA francs ($112 billion) in investments over five years if he's re-elected.

 A former senior International Monetary Fund official, Ouattara is popular with investors, who credit him with implementing pro-business policies.
 Despite the investment of the past decade, analysts say Ivory Coast has not realised its full economic potential.